-Several weeks ago we looked into the Kraków start-up scene and today we are turning our eyes to the city’s largest software companies.
-There’s a reason for it: Kraków’s IT landscape appears to be dominated by the large players.
-The 13 biggest companies employ roughly 15 000 engineers in Kraków.
+In a previous post, we looked into the Krakow start-up scene and today we are turning our eyes to the city’s largest software and IT companies.
+There’s a reason for it: Krakow’s IT landscape appears to be dominated by the large players.
+The 13 biggest companies employ roughly 11 000 engineers in Krakow.
 A great majority of them are foreign businesses, with six being American companies.

 Growth and demand

 To say that the presence of the large players influences the job market significantly is not enough.
-In fact, it has created the IT job market in Kraków, in the first place.
-Back in the early 2000’s there weren’t really any large firms (except for Comarch) here and there was only a handful of foreign companies in Kraków.
+In fact, it has created the IT job market in Krakow, in the first place.
+Back in the early 2000’s there weren’t really any large firms (except for Comarch) here and there was only a handful of foreign companies in Krakow.
 And then things started changing.
-The high demand for engineers motivated universities to open more C.S. courses (now there are over 20 of them in the city); it encouraged the engineers from other fields to try working as programmers, it helped persuade people from other Polish cities to come to Kraków, other businesses to open their offices here, etc.
+The high demand for engineers motivated universities to open more C.S. courses (now there are over 15 of them in the city); it encouraged the engineers from other fields to try working as programmers, it helped persuade people from other Polish cities to come to Krakow, other businesses to open their offices here, etc.

 Now, the demand is so significant, it seems any number of engineers can be hired by employers.
-Last time I checked there were over 700 IT job postings for IT engineers in Kraków at pracuj.pl (Polish job listing site), including for developers, testers, consultants etc. Just these 13 companies, having an average annual growth of a modest 5%, generate the demand for 750 engineers a year.
+As highlighted by our partner inhire.io and featured in our Krakow IT Market Report 2021, there are over 1 300 IT job postings in Krakow per quarter published on the four main IT job boards in Poland, including for developers, testers, consultants etc. Just these 13 companies, having an average annual growth of a modest 5%, generate the demand for 550 engineers a year.

-Large foreign companies come here because they can hire great engineers at competitive prices.
-Even if Polish developers are not as affordable as they used to be 10 years ago, the financial gain achieved with offshoring or nearshoring to Kraków is still significant.
+Foreign technology companies also come here for the possibility of building a larger team thanks to reduced operational and labor costs.
+Even if Polish developers are not as affordable as they used to be 10 years ago, the financial gain achieved with offshoring or nearshoring to Krakow is still significant.
 If you combine it with the low risk of setting up an office in the EU, it’s a bargain.
-By creating a software lab of 500 people here in Kraków, a company can save tens of millions of dollars per year in comparison to building a similar team back home.
-Also, there are places in the world where hiring an engineer has become next to impossible.
+By creating a software lab of 500 people here in Krakow, a company can save tens of millions of dollars per year in comparison to building a similar team back home.
 This tells us that the big, foreign companies are here to stay and grow.

 Big Brothers’ benefits and downsides